batter/s3_cors_fileupload/README.md

 [twitter-bootstrap-rails](https://github.com/seyhunak/twitter-bootstrap-rails), which allows you to inject the stylesheets and javascripts from bootstrap into the asset pipeline.

+I have made a slight modification to the jQuery-File-Upload-UI so that the destroy button accepts an optional `data-confirm` attribute, which in turn causes it to show a confirmation dialog to the user before the destroy action happens.
+This functionality mimics that of Rails's built in [jquery-ujs](https://github.com/rails/jquery-ujs/wiki/Unobtrusive-scripting-support-for-jQuery) behavior.
+The code for this was based off of [pull request #1127 to the jQuery-File-Upload project](https://github.com/blueimp/jQuery-File-Upload/pull/1127), which appears to have been rejected by the author of jQuery-File-Upload, but seems appropriate for rails.
+If you wish not to use it, simply remove the `data-confirm` attribute from the destroy button on `_template_uploaded.html.erb` in the views directory.

 ## Contributing to S3CorsFileupload

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.